matrix-org/matrix-hookshot/docs/setup/webhooks.md

 ### V1 API

 The v1 API expects `result` to be a string.
-The string will be automatically interpreted as markdown and transformed into HTML.
+The string will be automatically interpreted as Markdown and transformed into HTML.
 All webhook messages will be prefix'd with `Received webhook:`.
 If `result` is falsey (undefined, false or null) then the message will be `No content`.

 #### Example script